kbinani/eglyf/README.md

 ## About Egyptian Hieroglyph Format Controls

-Egyptian Hieroglyph Format Controls are special Unicode characters (U+13430–U+1343F) that enable the proper layout of Egyptian hieroglyphic text.
-By adding support for these format controls to a font, this tool enables:
+Egyptian Hieroglyph Format Controls (U+13430–U+1343F) are Unicode characters that specify the layout of hieroglyphic text.
+While these controls are defined in the Unicode standard, they typically require specialized software to be interpreted correctly.

+## What This Tool Does

+eglyf enhances fonts to support these format controls:

-- Hieroglyph-specific layouts directly through the font's own capabilities, based on the standard OpenType features
+- Enables hieroglyph-specific layouts through the font's native capabilities
-- Rendering of hieroglyphic texts with widely-available text rendering engines
+- Allows proper rendering with widely-available text engines

-The key advantage is that once a font is processed with eglyf, it can properly display hieroglyphs with their unique layout requirements using only standard OpenType capabilities.
+Once processed with eglyf, fonts can correctly display hieroglyphs with their unique layouts using only standard OpenType features.

 ## Features